Hydra0201/Tech-Titans/docs/architecture/philosophy.md

 ## Purpose
 CarbonBalance is a tool to support sustainability decision-making in early-stage construction projects where data is uncertain and expert judgment still dominates.
 Instead of trying to provide exact answers, the system organises expert knowledge into a transparent heuristic model that can rank sustainability interventions, explore trade-offs, and communicate reasoning.

+!!! tip
+    CarbonBalance is not an AI system or a full-scale simulation model.
+It is a **structured decision-support system** that combines expert knowledge with simple, configurable heuristics.

 ### System Assumptions

 1. Core data (interventions, themes, rules) is maintained by an administrative user with domain expertise.